 - Are you having any difficulty implementing these skills and knowledge?
 If yes, in what areas?
 Considering the required skills and knowledge, how would you rate your ability to implement the changes?

 - Are you getting the support you need?
-Is their adequate reinforcement and support for the change going forward?
+Is there adequate reinforcement and support for the change going forward?
 In what areas can we provide additional support or reinforcement?

-For a complete set of change management templates, assessments and tools including resistance management, see the Change Management Toolkit.
+For a complete set of change management templates, assessments and tools, including resistance management, attend a Change Management Certification Program.